ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 The `seqFile` is a two-column  mapping sample names to fasta paths (gzipped fastas are supported).
 The seqfile is the same as Progressive Cactus, except a tree is not specified.

+Unlike for Progressive Cactus, **Minigraph-Cactus ignores softmasking of the input sequences**.
+You therefore do not need to mask the input.
+And like Progressive Cactus, **hardmasking is not recommended**.

 ### Running on Clusters or Cloud

 Please see the Progressive Cactus documentation for how to run Cactus on [SLURM](./progressive.md#running-on-a-cluster) and [AWS](./progressive.md#running-on-the-cloud).